Yunxiai88/facemask/README.md

 * libraries like pandas, numpy

 ## Configuration
 * 1. create a virtual environment:
     ```
     conda create -n facemask python=3.7
     ```

 * 2. activate newly created environment:
     ```
     conda activate facemask
     ```

 * 3. In the virtual environment, Go to the project root folder and run below command to install packages:
     ```
     pip install -r requirements.txt
     ```

-     If any packages fail to install, try installing individually
-     If any errors, try to do this one more time to avoid packages being missed out
+     If any packages fail to install, try installing individually If any errors, try to do this one more time to avoid packages being missed out

+* 4. Create Tables
+    ```python
+    python create_table.py
+    ```

 ## Start web application
 ```python